millejade/LeetCode---Java-Interview-Questions/Z-README.md

 # LeetCode---Java-Interview-Questions
 This was a brute force solution by me in "Leetcode Algorithm Coding, Java Interview" Some solution were from the internet and I made some modifications of it.
+Has an explanation, but you can ignore it if it's clear for you.

 All credits goes to leetcode.com